Calculation of Photocarrier Generation from Optical Absorption for Time-domain Simulation of Optoelectronic Devices: Introduction

+Numerical examples show that the proposed approach is preferable to the Poynting vector-based method in time-domain simulations.
+For the purpose of calculating the instantaneous optical absorption, the time-dependent Poynting vector-based method is accurate only when the source is monochromatic and the wave is propagating in a single direction (without scattering), while the proposed method is accurate for general cases.
+More importantly, in multiphysics simulations of optoelectronic devices, when the two-way couplings between carriers and electromagnetic fields are accounted for, the Poynting vector cannot distinguish the power of optical frequency fields from that of low-frequency radiations, leading to an overestimated carrier generation rate, which results in inaccurate and even divergent carrier densities when the low-frequency radiation is strong.
+The proposed method is always stable and the simulated device behavior agrees with experimental observations.

 The rest of this paper is organized as follows.
-Section II introduces the proposed generation rate model, the modified ADE method for the Lorentz dispersion model, and the corresponding time integration scheme.
-Sections III presents numerical examples that validate the accuracy of the proposed model and demonstrate its applicability in PCDs.
-The reason for the failure of the Poynting vector-based model is also analyzed.
-Section IV provides a summary of this work.
+Section~\ref{formu} describes and formulates the generation rate model, the auxiliary differential equation for the Lorentz dispersion model, and the corresponding time integration scheme.
+Section~\ref{result} presents numerical examples that validate the accuracy of the proposed method and demonstrate its applicability to photoconductive devices.
+Furthermore, the reason for the failure of the Poynting vector-based model is analyzed and discussed in this section.
+Section~\ref{concl} provides a summary of the paper.